theczorn/CodeGolf/README.md

 # CodeGolf
-Storage Repo for various CodeGolf problems
---This repo contains a collection of code golf projects I've tinkered around with.
+This repo contains a collection of code golf projects I've tinkered around with.

 The object of code golf is to solve a given project in as few characters as possible.
 Acceptable solutions may be further constrained by the following:
 - Languages Allowed